raspibolt/raspibolt/raspibolt/raspibolt_50_mainnet.md

   `$ lncli unlock`
   `$ lncli getinfo`

-* Monitor the LND startup progress until it caught up with the testnet blockchain (about 1.3m blocks at the moment).
+* Monitor the LND startup progress until it caught up with the mainnet blockchain (about 515k blocks at the moment).
 This can take up to 2 hours, then you see a lot of very fast chatter (exit with `Ctrl-C`).
   `$ sudo journalctl -f -u lnd`

 :point_right: **Important**: you need to manually unlock the lnd wallet after each restart of the lnd service!